-Maryland workers’ compensation provides for a permanency award at the end of your Maryland workers’ compensation case, should you have ongoing disability or impairment as a result of the work injury.
-Eligibility for a permanency award happens at the end of your workers compensation case, when you have reached maximum medical improvement.
+Maryland workers’ comp provides for a permanency award at the end of your Maryland workers’ compensation case, should you have ongoing disability or impairment as a result of the work injury.
+Eligibility for a workers comp permanency award happens at the end of your workers compensation case, when you have reached maximum medical improvement.

 What is maximum medical improvement (MMI)?